OoliteProject/oolite/Documentation/docs/index.md

 * Field Of View (30° to 80° in 20 increments)
 * Javascript Runtime (in mib)

-are stored in the file (created after Oolite first execution) .GNUstepDefaults and is stored in the following folder:
+The file is created after Oolite first execution and its parent folder is as follows:

-Windows: *<Oolite installation folder>*/oolite.app/GNUstep/Defaults/.GNUstepDefaults
+Windows: `*\<Oolite installation folder\>*/oolite.app/GNUstep/Defaults/`

-Linux: ~/GNUstep/Defaults/.GNUstepDefaults *(Note: filenames starting with '.' are considered hidden by default in Linux)*
+Linux AppImage: `*\<AppImage folder\>*/GameData` (or can be configured to use `~/.local/share/Oolite`) Linux Flatpak

 The recommended way to change these settings is to use the in-game options menu.
-Troubleshooting or the need to experiment with more advanced options, may lead to directly editing the .GNUstepDefaults file.
-For the changes to take effect, the .GNUstepDefaults file must be edited and saved before executing Oolite.
-Windows and Linux differentiate on the file format used.
-Windows is using the OpenStep format, which is easy to read, while Linux is using the XML format, which is more flexible.
+Troubleshooting or the need to experiment with more advanced options, may lead to directly editing the file.
+For the changes to take effect, the file must be edited and saved before executing Oolite.

-See below a couple of examples on how to directly edit the preferences file for both Windows and Linux.
-The examples focus in changing from windowed mode to full screen mode at a given resolution, by setting the 'display\_width' and 'display\_height' values, and ensuring the 'fullscreen' property is set to 'YES'.

-### Example 1 of 2

-The following settings will give a full screen display of 800x600, one quarter sound volume, wireframe graphics enabled, and graphics detail with simple shader effects enabled:

-*(Note that if the 'fullscreen' property is set to 'NO', Oolite will read the 'window\_height' and 'window\_width' parameter values and will start in a 640x480 window.)*

-{

-NSGlobalDomain = {

-};

-oolite = {

-detailLevel = 2;

-display\_width = 800;

-display\_height = 600;

-fullscreen = YES;

-volume\_control = 0.25;

-window\_height = 480;

-window\_width = 640;

-"wireframe-graphics" = YES;

-};

-}

-## Example 2 of 2

-The following settings will give a full screen display of 1400x1050, full sound volume, wireframe graphics will be replaced by textured surfaces, the Javascript runtime will be set to 64mb (default is 32mb), and extra graphics detail with full effects active:

-{

-NSGlobalDomain = {

-};

-oolite = {

-detailLevel = 3;

-display\_width = 1400;

-display\_height = 1050;

-fullscreen = YES;

-"jsruntime-size-mib" = 64;

-volume\_control = 1;

-window\_height = 480;

-window\_width = 640;

-"wireframe-graphics" = NO;

-};

-}

-There are quite a few other settings that can be used inside .GNUstepDefaults and that do not have a relevant Oolite menu entry.

-For example:

-"use-texture-lod-bias" = NO;

-"splash-screen" = NO;

-"mouse-control-in-windowed-mode" = YES;

 For more information please refer to [https://wiki.alioth.net/index.php/Hidden\_Settings\_in\_Oolite](http://wiki.alioth.net/index.php/Hidden_Settings_in_Oolite) .